-Spark net profit up 12 per cent to $409m
+Spark shares jump as profit rises

 On an adjusted basis, net profit increased 2.2 per cent or $9m.

-The earnings increase came against a background of flat revenue at $3.53 billion but operating expenses that fell 4.3 per cent to $109m - including a $38m saving in labour costs after staff were trimmed as part of the telco's wider "agile" restructure.
+The earnings bump came against a background of flat revenue at $3.53 billion but operating expenses that fell 4.3 per cent to $109m - including a $38m saving in labour costs after staff were trimmed as part of the telco's wider "agile" restructure.

 Analysts had been expecting a net profit of $394m.